contagon/handbook/handbook/12-primary.md

 ### 12.3.5 Teachers and Nursery Leaders

 The Primary presidency recommends to the bishopric men and women to serve as Primary teachers and nursery leaders.
 The bishopric considers these recommendations and extends the callings.
-These members are called to teach specific age-groups of children.
+These members are called to teach and minister to specific age-groups of children.

 Primary teachers and nursery leaders teach from Come, Follow Me—For Primary (ages 3–11) and [Behold Your Little Ones](https://www.churchofjesuschrist.org/study/manual/behold-your-little-ones-nursery-manual?lang=eng) (nursery).
 They follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way?lang=eng) and [chapter 17](17-teaching-the-gospel.md) of this handbook.